HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 Labeled Property Graphs (LPGs) and Resource Description Framework (RDF) graphs are two distinct approaches to organizing and representing data.
 LPGs, commonly used in databases like Neo4j, structure data with nodes and relationships, each carrying labels and properties.
 This allows for a flexible and intuitive way to model complex data relationships.
 On the other hand, RDF graphs, which are foundational to the Semantic Web, use a triple-based structure (subject-predicate-object) to represent data.
 RDF emphasizes interoperability and standardization, making it ideal for linking data across different systems and domains.
 While LPGs offer ease of use and performance for certain applications, RDF provides a robust framework for semantic data integration and reasoning.

-The importance of structured data in creating knowledge graphs cannot be overstated. **Structured data enables the precise definition of entities and their relationships**, which is crucial for the development of accurate and reliable knowledge graphs.
+The importance of structured data in creating knowledge graphs cannot be overstated.
+Structured data enables the precise definition of entities and their relationships, which is crucial for the development of accurate and reliable knowledge graphs.
 By leveraging structured data, organizations can build comprehensive knowledge graphs that enhance data discoverability, interoperability, and the overall quality of AI-generated insights.

 ## Data Commons

-<a hreflang="en" href="https://datacommons.org/">**Data Commons**</a> is an open-source and open-data initiative by Google that organizes public datasets from various global sources, such as the United Nations and national census bureaus, to make them universally accessible.
+<a hreflang="en" href="https://datacommons.org/">Data Commons</a> is an open-source and open-data initiative by Google that organizes public datasets from various global sources, such as the United Nations and national census bureaus, to make them universally accessible.
 The platform provides over 250 billion data points and 2.5 trillion triples, encompassing a wide range of statistical variables.
 Schema.org is utilized to encode structured data in Data Commons, creating a unified knowledge graph that standardizes and normalizes diverse datasets, enabling easier access and exploration through a common framework.
 This structured approach helps to integrate vast amounts of data into a coherent, searchable system.

 ## Digital Product Passports and GS1 Digital Link

-In the e-commerce and supply chain sectors, <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a> (DPPs) and the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link standard</a> are revolutionizing how product information is shared and accessed.
+In the ecommerce and supply chain sectors, <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a> (DPPs) and the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link standard</a> are revolutionizing how product information is shared and accessed.
 These technologies leverage structured data to create comprehensive, easily accessible digital representations of physical products, enhancing traceability, sustainability efforts, and consumer information access.

 ## AI, machine learning, and structured data